CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 The `rabbitmq-exchange` variable holds the name of the exchange in RabbitMQ that MailerQ uses to publish all messages to.
-If not explicitly set, MailerQ uses an exchange with the name "mailerq".
+If not explicitly set, MailerQ uses an exchange with an empty name.
 You do not have to create the exchange yourself.
-If the exchange does not exist MailerQ at startup, RabbitMQ automatically creates the exchange.
+If the exchange does not exist at startup, RabbitMQ automatically creates the exchange.

 ### Sending email